Dfte/Discovery/README.md

 - Hunter.io : https://hunter.io/
 - RocketReach : https://rocketreach.co/api

-Most of the functions won't work without API keys.
+BUT !

+With Discovery v1.2 you can now use a huge part of the tool even without the API keys.
+Note that you wull not be able to use the harvester module nor the shodan and whatCMS api.

 ## Whois/DNS request